MM-cyi/PySWASH/README.md

 # What is PySWASH

 PySWASH is a python based package for visualizing and processing model-generated simulation results obtained with SWASH: an open source wave-flow numerical model.

-## Contact

 You can contact me at: m.miani@cyi.ac.cy, and put [PySWASH] in the mail subject.
 It might take a while to respond...
 I am happy for any feedback, (constructive) criticism, or proposal to expand/improve the tool as it still is perfectible.

 # Available examples on YouTube: